Laptops, lunches and online lessons: how to organize home-based learning in the USA

 Even from the school district, we received the advice of a psychologist.
 Organize your daily routine.
 Let the children wake up at the same time and keep a business diary.
 Do not forget to bring in time for leisure, household chores and exercise.
 Ask your teachers to send you tasks.
 Do not go too far with sitting in front of the screens, psychologist Sophie Belenis from Massachusetts wrote, but immediately recognized that this was not possible and advised resources with an educational video.
 Use this time so that children become more independent, learn how to set tasks for the day and organize their time.

-So we made a schedule according to which my fifth-grader is doing math in the morning at Khan Academy, doing Ukrainian in Duolingo, watching a Ukrainian-language cartoon and an educational video, reading books, then playing guitar with her husband and chess with me.
-After we walk with the dog, play board games, then time on the X-Box, where he also communicates with friends.
+So we made a schedule, according to which my fifth-grader does mathematics in the morning at Khan Academy, makes Ukrainian in Duolingo, watches a Ukrainian-language cartoon and educational video, reads books, then plays the guitar with her husband, and plays chess with me.
+After we walk the dog, play board games, then time for the X-Box, where he also communicates with friends.

 However, it looks so beautiful on paper.
-On Tuesday, my son waited while my working meeting lasted, so that I could help him solve the problem, and when the meeting ended, he declared that his time for math had expired and now he had a guitar.
-On Wednesday, he and her husband smashed beds for several hours - at the expense of Ukrainian, guitar and chess.
-The only thing that works flawlessly is the educational video “Kurzgesagt - In a Nutshell”, where various scientific concepts are explained in the form of cartoons and in plain language.
+On Tuesday, my son waited while my working meeting lasted so that I could help him solve the problem, and when the meeting ended, he said that his time for mathematics was over and he now had a guitar.
+On Wednesday, she and her husband broke up the beds for several hours - at the expense of Ukrainian, guitar and chess.
+The only thing that works flawlessly is the educational video “Kurzgesagt - In a Nutshell”, where various scientific concepts are explained in the form of cartoons and in simple language.
 He watches it for hours, especially everything related to viruses, immunity, microbiology.
-And then, over dinner, she talks with enthusiasm about macrophages, lymphocytes, and Ebola.
+And then at dinner he enthusiastically talks about macrophages, lymphocytes and Ebola.